 I didn’t sign up for that definition; stop shoving it down my throat, you silly nitwit!

 It is you reading your fat lawyers’ briefs while the music in your soul dies unheard.
 It is you busy learning the tricks of becoming a corporate predator with a corner office, while the teacher in you suffocates for breath.
-It is you pouring your soul into soul- less machines while the dancer in you languishes on atrophied limbs.
-That is why your work is an adversary to your life—as naturally it would.
+It is you pouring your soul into soulless machines while the dancer in you languishes on atrophied limbs.
+That is why your work is an adversary to your life—as it naturally should be.

 But it never had to be that way.
 You chose to fragment your soul.
-You chose to bring the war inside your consciousness the moment you decided to disregard the voice of your soul.
-Your outer, social self is engaged in a mortal combat with your inner being.
+You chose to bring the war inside, into your consciousness, when you decided to disregard the voice of your soul.
+Your outer, social self is engaged in mortal combat with your inner being.
 If your inner and outer being were in congruence with each other and the universe, you wouldn’t be struggling so hard to create a balance.
 You would have been a perfectly balanced being without ever having to try.

 Speak not, therefore, of work-life balance.
 The issue is not of finding—or externally creating— balance.
-Balance and poise are the soul’s natural state, when it is moves unhampered in its chosen direction.
+Balance and poise are the soul’s natural state when it moves unhampered in its chosen direction.
 Once you find your own direction, balance will happen automatically.
-Work and life will compliment each other.
+Work and life will complement each other.
 The war within will end.
 You will move faster because you will be moving in the direction you were designed to move.

 Dig out your inner compass and let it show you that direction.
-Let your soul take the reigns.
-When you find your unique direction, don’t just stand looking at it- WALK.
+Let your soul take the reins.
+When you find your unique direction, don’t just stand looking at it- WALK!